Kidnapped girl's escape leads investigators to 2 decomposed bodies, Alabama officials say

-A kidnapped girl's escape in Dadeville has led to the discovery of two decomposing bodies and the arrest of a man now facing murder and kidnapping charges, authorities said.
+A kidnapped girl's escape in Alabama has led to the discovery of two decomposing bodies and the arrest of a man now facing murder and kidnapping charges, authorities said.

 Police got a call Monday morning from a driver about a 12-year-old girl walking alone along County Road 34 in Dadeville, Tallapoosa County Sheriff Jimmy Abbett said Tuesday at a news conference.